duckki/duckki.github.io/_posts/2024-01-01-inferred-mutability.md

 impl Example {
     pub fn get_some_ref_mutable( &mut self, key: i32 ) -> & mut i32 {
-        // This code is simple, but imagine a complex algorithm retreiving a reference. if key == 42 {
+        // This code is simple, but imagine a complex algorithm retrieving a reference. if key == 42 {
             &mut self.data1
         } else {